Subscribe to our newsletter

 FreshRSS Screenshot

-FreshRSS is the contender to beat in the self-hosted RSS world, and for good reason – its look and feel is similar to its hosted counterparts (even if the default theme is a bit of an eyesore) and comes packed with a ton of functionality – search, filters, a built-in reader, themes, extensions, WebSub support, and more.
+FreshRSS is the contender-to-beat in the self-hosted RSS world, and for good reason – its look and feel is similar to its hosted counterparts (even if the default theme is a bit of an eyesore) and comes packed with a ton of functionality – search, filters, a built-in reader, themes, extensions, WebSub support, and more.

 Like many others on the list, FreshRSS also ships with a few common APIs that make it compatible with a number of desktop and mobile clients.